Document Accessibility Compliance using AI

 Understanding Document Accessibility and the Compliance Landscape

 Alright, let's dive into document accessibility, shall we?
-Did you know that inaccessible documents can lock out a HUGE chunk of the population from vital info?
+Did you know that inaccessible documents can lock out a HUGE chunk of the population from vital info (The Hidden Accessibility Violations in Online Documents - AudioEye)?
 Seriously, it's kinda messed up.
 So, what's this all about?

 - It's about ensuring folks with visual impairments can use screen readers to understand the content.
 Like, alt text on images is a MUST.